-On September 3, 2021, the Corporation, together with its wholly-owned subsidiaries, Dee LLC and Au-Reka LLC, entered into a definitive asset exchange agreement with Nevada Gold (the "Exchange Agreement"), pursuant to which the Corporation agreed to acquire, by way of asset exchange, Nevada Gold's 100% ownership interest in the Lone Tree Project in exchange for the Corporation's indirect interest in the South Arturo Mine and Rodeo Creek Property.
+On September 3, 2021, the Corporation, together with its wholly-owned subsidiaries, Dee LLC and Au-Reka LLC, entered into a definitive asset exchange agreement (the "Exchange Agreement") with Nevada Gold Mines LLC ("Nevada Gold"), pursuant to which the Corporation agreed to acquire, by way of asset exchange (the "Asset Exchange"), Nevada Gold's 100% ownership interest in the Lone Tree Project in exchange for the Corporation's (i) indirect 40% interest in the South Arturo mine located in Elko County, Nevada (the "South Arturo Mine") and (ii) option to acquire 100% interest in the exploration stage Rodeo Creek property located in Elko County, Nevada (the "Rodeo Creek Property").
 Nevada Gold is a joint venture between Newmont Mining Corporation ("Newmont") and Barrick Gold Corporation ("Barrick") that is operated by Barrick, and, prior to the Asset Exchange, was the Corporation's joint venture partner at the South Arturo Mine.
 The Asset Exchange was completed on October 14, 2021.

-Pursuant to the Exchange Agreement, the Corporation acquired a 100% interest in the Lone Tree Project from Nevada Gold in exchange for: (i) Dee LLC's 40% ownership interest in the South Arturo Mine, (ii) assignment of Au-Reka's option to acquire the adjacent Rodeo Creek Property; (iii) contingent consideration of up to US\$50 million based on production from the Lone Tree mine (as described below); and (iv) arrangement of substitute bonding (and release of Nevada Gold bonds) in respect of the Lone Tree and Buffalo Mountain reclamation obligations at closing.
+Pursuant to the Exchange Agreement, the Corporation acquired a 100% interest in the Lone Tree Project from Nevada Gold in exchange for: (i) Dee LLC's 40% ownership interest in the South Arturo Mine, (ii) assignment of Au-Reka LLC's option to acquire the adjacent Rodeo Creek Property; (iii) contingent consideration of up to US\$50 million based on production from the Lone Tree mine (as described below); and

+(iv) arrangement of substitute bonding (and release of Nevada Gold bonds) in respect of the Lone Tree and Buffalo Mountain reclamation obligations at closing.
 The Corporation's interest in the Lone Tree Project is held through its subsidiary, Dee LLC.